Lee-Yang and Langer edge singularities from analytic continuation of scaling functions: Conclusions and Outlook

 Also shown in Table~\ref{tab:singularities} is the absolute value, $|z_{Lan}|$, for the location of the Langer edge singularity in.
 Although its central value is smaller than that for the location of the Lee-Yang edge singularity, it is consistent with $|z_{LY}|$ within errors.

 We also have shown that the discontinuity of $f_G(z)$ on the Langer branch cut is an order of magnitude smaller than the discontinuity occurring on the Lee-Yang branch cut.
 This may reflect the different critical behavior expected to control the divergence of susceptibilities at the edge singularities.
 This, however, cannot be resolved with the truncated series approximation used for the function $h(\theta)$ appearing in the Schofield parameterization of scaling functions.
 At present, the singular behavior at the edge singularities is identical at the Langer and Lee-Yang edge singularity as well as in all universality classes, due to the polynomial ansatz used for $h(\theta)$.
+This is because in all cases the singularity is determined by a zero of Eq.~\ref{fgzsing}.
+With $h(\theta)$ being a polynomial in $\theta$ one can Taylor-expand in the vicinity of any of these zeroes, which generates a divergence at the Lee-Yang or Langer edge singularities being given by $1/(\theta-\theta_i)$, with $i=LY$or $Lan$.
 It would be interesting to explore more refined analytic ans\"atze for $h(\theta)$ in the future.